 Notes for Shorter Men

-It’s rare that a fellow is so slight in stature that a standard tie won’t work for him with a basic Windsor knot.
+It’s rare that a fellow is so slight in stature that a standard tie won’t work for him with a basic tie knot like a Windsor or four-in-hand..
 Since there is an exception to every rule, if you happen to find that your torso is too abbreviated to accommodate a regular tie, your options are to either go with a child’s tie – which we do not suggest – or take advantage of the extra fabric and give yourself a really powerful knot.
 By making a big, broad, elaborate choker, you keep people’s gaze higher on the body.
 This helps make you seem larger, particularly when sitting down.

 Help for the Large